Marker Interface in Java

 Note: Serialization is the process of conversion of the state of an object into a byte stream so that it can be saved on the disk or in a database or shared over a network.
 On the other hand, deserialization does the opposite, i.e, conversion of a byte stream into an object.

-If we want to save the state of an object of a class into physical memory (e.g, a file) or retrieve an object's state which is already stored in the physical memory (e.g, a file), then we must make it Serializable.
-In order to make a class Serializable, it needs to implement the Serializable Interface.
+If we want to save the state of a class object into physical memory (e.g., a file) or retrieve an object's state that is already stored in the physical memory (e.g., a file), we must make it Serializable.
+To make a class Serializable, it needs to implement the Serializable Interface.

-Example: In the below example, we are demonstrating that a class that implements the Serializable marker interface, makes its objects eligible to be serialized and deserialized.
+Example: In the example below, we demonstrate that a class that implements the Serializable marker interface makes its objects eligible to be serialized and deserialized.

 Output: